rjrpaz/tt-challenge/README.md

 As a solution, please commit to the Toptal git repo the following:

-- An architectural diagram / PPT to explain your architecture during the interview (add CI/CD infra).

 - All the relevant configuration scripts (Terraform/Ansible/Cloud Formation/ARM Templates)

 - All the relevant runtime handling scripts (start/stop/scale nodes).